BDC Hamburger Icon

 1. Set your ideal budget.

-2. Search for freelancers using reputable sources.
+2. Search for freelancers from reputable sources.

 “I have been hiring freelancers from all over the world for nearly 10 years,” said Lior Krolewicz, founder and CEO of Yael Consulting.
 “The best way I found was to use a third-party website (like Upwork) so you can filter out freelancers who have proven experience and good reviews.”

 • Toptal: This company looks to connect people with the top 3 percent of freelancers.
-If you’re looking for elite freelancers, this is a good place to look.
-It’s an especially great resource for tech help.
+If you’re looking for elite talent, particularly for tech help, this is a strong option.
+Toptal is one of the best websites for finding freelance developers

 Did You Know?Did you know